 How to approach 5 of the most common difficulties that may occur for children on the autism spectrum:

 Now, I don’t have all the answers here, how could I possibly when my child is still awake now at 2.43am!
-However I have tried things that have had an effect but sadly not for long.
+However, I have tried things that have had an effect but sadly not for long.
 Don’t panic every child is different and not every child on the spectrum will have difficulty sleeping.
-Here’s some tips that have worked for us short term but for others they never stop working.
+Here are some tips that have worked for us short term but for others, they never stop working.

 For those that have difficulty establishing a bedtime routine, consider making a schedule.
 These can be brought but tend to be costly and can be easy made with some paper, a laminator, some Velcro, brightly coloured pens and some stickers for decorating (I will upload an additional how to post to demonstrate how to do this in the near feature)

 The schedule will contain a set of personalised images, e.g… a bed, toothbrush, story book etc… Keep all images in a little pockets attached to the schedule and the child can stick each image on the schedule (with the help of the Velcro) as and when each action is carried out.
 Many children with autism adapt and even enjoy this independence they just find it hard to do things in sequence without visual prompts.
 Rember schedules are great for all children with or without autism.

 For the Child that can’t settle try story tapes the tone and gentleness of the story teller could well send them off to the land of dreams.

 Sensory reasons may restrict your child’s sleep.
 Weighted blankets, sensory lighting, sleeping away from a window all may help.

 Reduce the amount of food and drink your child has one hour or more before bed.
 Make sure they use the toilet as this combined may avoid your child waking in the night.